Glossary of technical writing terms

 appendix

-Text that is near the end a book.
-Usually, an appendix contains the following things:
+An appendix is text that is near the end a book.
+Usually, an appendix contains these things:

 • Information that helps some people, but which other people do not need.